exwm/yt_clipper/readme.md

 ## Dependencies

-* ffmpeg must be in your path for the python script (<https://www.ffmpeg.org>).
+- ffmpeg must be in your path for the python script (<https://www.ffmpeg.org>).
-* passing --url to the python script requires youtube-dl be in your path
+- passing --url to the python script requires youtube-dl be in your path
-  * `pip install youtube-dl`
+  - `pip install youtube-dl`
-* passing --gfycat requires the urllib3 python package.
+- passing --gfycat requires the urllib3 python package.
-  * `pip install urllib3`
+  - `pip install urllib3`

+## Changelog

+- v0.0.61: Fixed cropping when not in theater mode on YouTube.
+- v0.0.60: Added alt+G for auto looping currently selected marker pair.
+- v0.0.59: Q key now creases playback speed by 0.25, cycling back to 1 if speed becomes 0 or less.
+- v0.0.58: Slowdown is now a speed multiplier rather than divider.
+- v0.0.57: Added shift+X for cropping with top and bottom automatically set to 0 and video height respectively.